 The life energy qi (also chi or ki) explained, with exercises on how to awaken, increase, and use it.
 Click the image to see the book at Amazon.

 Aikido principles, philosophy, and basic ideas.
 Click the image to see the book at Amazon.

 The Taoism of Lao Tzu and Chuang Tzu Explained

 Taoism is not a religion.
-To the Taoist, gods and the afterlife are vague, almost non-existent.
+To the Taoists, gods and the afterlife are vague, almost non-existent.
 Taoism is all about here and now: the philosophy of how to live a pleasant life, without causing unnecessary commotion or distress.
 Tao, the Way, is a kind of natural law behind all of creation.
 The one who can harmonize with it will be at peace with existence.